tomrusteze/esphome-esp-now/README.md

 ## Improvements
 - Add some return channel for the light to show that they are online.
 In this way, the Hub can relay this information to HomeAssistant.
+- Add support for a Power Supply in esphome on the Hub side.

 ## Goal
 I wanted to have some nice lights in my garden, they should be controlleable by HomeAssistant so that they eventually would be able to react to movement.